Support for assistive devices in Denmark

 You must apply to the municipality before you buy an assistive device, and you can obtain support for the most suitable and cheapest device.
 If you want a more expensive device, you will have to pay the extra cost yourself.

-It is free for you to borrow an assistive device from the municipality, and your own finances have no bearing on whether you can obtain a subsidy, or on how much you can receive.
+It is free of charge for you to borrow an assistive device from the municipality, and your own finances have no bearing on whether you can obtain a subsidy, or on how much you can receive.
 The subsidy is tax-free.

-Assistive devices for work and study
+Assistive devices for jobs or work offers

 Assistive devices can be: